Phillip-Ward5/Phillip-Ward5/README.md

 - Hi, I’m @Phillip-Ward5
-- I’m interested in Data Science
+- I’m interested in Data Science more into ML/AI
 - I’m currently learning Python and SQL
 - Admitted to Boston University for a Master of Science in Data Science
 - Email is best for communication @ plwleonyte@gmail.com